Best Places to Explore in Tibet

 Tashilhunpo Monastery

-Tashilhunpo Monastery, nestled in the city of Shigatse, is one of the most prominent and influential monasteries in Tibet.
-Founded in 1447 by the First Dalai Lama, it serves as the traditional seat of successive Panchen Lamas, who are considered among the most important religious figures in Tibetan Buddhism after the Dalai Lama.
+Tashilhunpo Monastery, located in Shigatse, the second-largest city in Tibet, is one of the most important monasteries in Tibetan Buddhism.
+Founded in 1447 by the First Dalai Lama, Gendun Drup, it has been the traditional seat of successive Panchen Lamas, who are considered among the most important religious figures in Tibetan Buddhism after the Dalai Lama.

 Samye Monastery